skip to content

 00:49:01 - Anthony Campolo

-it depends.
+It depends.
 Certain topics are worse than others.
 For Docker in particular, the terms were so confusing and the definitions were so opaque to me that they were completely useless until I had actually done something.
-You built the thing.
-And if we stop right now for a second and look in your terminal, you can actually see it ran each individual step: 2 out of 5 working directory, 3 out of 5 copy, 4 out of 5 run.
+And if we stop right now for a second and look in your terminal, you can actually see it ran each individual step: 2 out of 5, working directory; 3 out of 5, copy; 4 out of 5, run.
 It takes each of those steps and runs them individually.
-If at some point you tried to install your dependencies and had a package JSON with a misspelled dependency, it would error and say, hey, this broke at this step.
-If your dependencies were all fine but then you tried to run the server at the end and there's an error in your JavaScript code and it crashes, then it would tell you at that step.
+If at some point you tried to install your dependencies and had a package.json with a misspelled dependency, it would error and say, hey, this broke at this step.
+If your dependencies were all fine, but then you tried to run the server at the end and there's an error in your JavaScript code and it crashes, then it would tell you at that step.
 Right now, because I gave you working code that's going to work flawlessly, none of that happened.
 But when you're doing this, you will frequently get errors within individual steps where you need to ask, okay, why did it break on this individual step and how do I fix that?

 00:50:06 - Jenn Junod

 Fair enough.
-I feel like just to something that you were just talking about on being new to tech, if you're doing self learning.
-For myself, it was really helpful to understand theory of Docker and Kubernetes specifically, just because not understanding the big picture really I struggled with understanding why am I doing what I'm doing.
+I feel like, just to something that you were just talking about on being new to tech, if you're doing self-learning, for myself it was really helpful to understand the theory of Docker and Kubernetes specifically, because without understanding the big picture, I really struggled with understanding why I was doing what I was doing.

 00:50:33 - Anthony Campolo